-Rechargeable Battery (NP-FZ100)
+- Rechargeable Battery (NP-FZ100)

-AC Adaptor (AC-UUD12)
+- AC Adaptor (AC-UUD12)

-Accessory shoe cap
+- Accessory shoe cap

-Micro USB cable
+- Micro USB cable

 BUILD QUALITY & DESIGN

-While we've heard some folks say that its weather sealing is not as good as the a7r III, we didn't get a chance to test the body out in extreme weather to attest to that.
+While we've heard some folks say that its weather sealing is not as protective as the a7r III, we didn't get a chance to test the body out in extreme weather to attest to that.
 What we can say is that we tested this in several desert locations where there is more dust going around than usual, and we never had an issue with dust getting in the lens and the camera.
 And we were changing lenses several times.